deathworlders/online/content/book/deathworlders/chapter-20-exorcisms.md

 Adam himself was still working up to that.
 He elected to use the cross-trainer instead.
 Legsy gave him an encouraging grin and nod as the device swirled into action.

-"So uh...
-I've got a question."
+"So uh...I've got a question."
 Adam asked, after what he judged was a decent interval.

 "Go for it, pal."